kubevirt-ui/kube-gateway/README.md

   --mount type=bind,source=test,target=/app/test \
   -it quay.io/yaacov/oc-proxy \
   ./oc-proxy \
-  < Required flags, see the below for reqired flags >
+  < Required flags, see the below for reqired flags, e.g. -api-server=... -ca-file=...  >
 ```

 ## What can I do with it ?